isaactorresmichel/composer-local-source-repository/README.md

 * Add the local `repositories` to your package.
 * Set your `extra` files paths for **composer/installers** wich tells composer to load the custom installers.
 For more info look [Composer installers](https://github.com/composer/installers)
-* Set your `require` statements for your custom packages.
+* Set your `require` statements for your custom main package and source packages.

 ```json
 {